Learn English Literature: Free Course for UG, PG, and Literature Enthusiasts

 Victorian Period

-Charles Dickens
+Charles Dickens(1812-1870)

-Significance of title in Hard Times
+Justification of Title in Hard Times

-Depiction of Victorian Society in Hard Times
+Representation of Victorian Society in Hard Times

-Character Analysis of Thomas Gradgrind
+Thomas Gradgrind

 Modern and Postmodern Period